Sarolta Zalatnay: Personal life

-In 1968 Zalatnay had a short relationship with Maurice Gibb.
+In 1968, Zalatnay had a short relationship with the English musician Maurice Gibb.
 In 1974 she married Sándor Révész of the Hungarian rock band Piramis but they later divorced.
 Her second marriage was to László Benedek in 1987, and they had a daughter in 1989.
 In 1995 she married for the third time, to pornography director Márton Csaba.
 Csaba persuaded her to pose nude in Playboy at age 53 in 2001.
 In 2004, she was sentenced to three years in prison for tax fraud.
 She served 16 months, and was released on parole in 2006.